 For real financial security and investment success, even in the property market, we need to practice delayed gratification.

-Zaki Ameer, Founder of Dream Design Property (DDP) said, “Delayed gratification is one of the key factors to every successful investment.
+Zaki Ameer, Founder of DDP Property (DDP) said, “Delayed gratification is one of the key factors to every successful investment.
 If you hold onto your investment for long enough you’ll come out on top after a recession or crisis.”

 “A new outlook post-pandemic is needed,” he said.
 “It’s time for the Government to implement fresh policies based on sustainability, independence and resilience.”